How genetic therapies transformed the lives of sickle cell patients

 Most people with the condition are Black.
 Scientists say this is because the sickle cell trait evolved to protect people exposed to malaria, so the risk of SCD is higher.

-Those with the disease have abnormal haemoglobin — the molecule that carries oxygen — making their red cells hard and C-shaped like sickles.
+Those with the disease have abnormal hemoglobin ― the molecule that carries oxygen ― making their red cells hard and C-shaped like sickles.

-Complications include anaemia, bouts of extreme pain, organ damage and early death.
+Complications include anemia, bouts of extreme pain, organ damage and early death.

 Tesha was diagnosed aged two and recalls a childhood in and out of hospital.

-At seven, she suffered a life-threatening case of anaemia and then aged 13 she had a stroke which led to monthly blood infusions.
+At seven, she suffered a life-threatening case of anemia and then aged 13 she had a stroke which led to monthly blood infusions.

 Tesha said “the stigma of a Black child going to the hospital saying they're in pain” made her wait until things got unbearable.